 Diving for conch and lobster has been a crucial element of life in the Turks and Caicos for centuries.
-It’s simply the collection of queen conch, and spiny lobster by diving from the surface on a single breath.
+It’s simply the collection of queen conch or spiny lobster by diving from the surface in a single breath.

-In the past, a "look bucket" was used (essentially a bucket or box with a glass window in the bottom), but today a snorkel mask and fins are the tools of the trade.
+In the past, a “look bucket” (essentially a bucket or box with a glass window in the bottom) and hook pole were used, but today a snorkel mask and fins are the tools of the trade.

-Today, diving for conch and lobster remains a mainstay of our small scale fishing industry, as well as being a popular fishing activity for visitors and local alike.
-Snorkelling for conch is a feature of many of the beach BBQ beach cruises and fishing charters.
+Today, diving for conch and lobster remains a mainstay of our small-scale fishing industry, as well as being a popular fishing activity for visitors and locals alike.
+Snorkeling for conch is a feature of many of the beach BBQ beach cruises and fishing charters.

-With the exception of harvesting lionfish, no marine fish or product may be taken with the use of scuba diving equipment.
-This is to prevent overfishing of these threatened species.
+Except for harvesting lionfish, no marine fish or product may be taken with the use of scuba diving equipment.
+This is to prevent the overfishing of these threatened species.

-Queen conch (strombus giga) can be found throughout the Turks and Caicos.
-Their favoured habitat is shallow depth seagrass beds, which surround many of the islands in our archipelago.
-This giant marine gastropod is simply picked up of the ocean floor, and carried back to the boat or land.
+Queen conch (Aliger gigas) can be found throughout the Turks and Caicos.
+Their favored habitat is shallow depth seagrass beds, which surround many of the islands in our archipelago.
+This giant marine gastropod is simply picked up off the ocean floor, and carried back to the boat or land.

 Caribbean spiny lobsters (Panulirus argus) are another seafood that’s collected by freediving.
-They’re are most active at dusk and dawn, when they tend to be out scavenging for food.
-Because of this, there tends to be a very early start the opening day of the lobster season.
+They are most active at dusk and dawn, when they tend to be out scavenging for food.
+Because of this, there tends to be a very early start to the opening day of the lobster season.